It Might Be You (TV series)

-It Might Be You is a Philippine primetime drama series produced and aired by ABS-CBN from December 8, 2003 to December 10, 2004.
-The series revolves around Lawrence (John Lloyd Cruz) and Cielo (Bea Alonzo), who've known each other since they were little and fell in love.
-This series was written by Ricky Lee and directed by Don Cuaresma and Gilbert Perez.
-John Lloyd and Bea were the second team pairing of the series after Kay Tagal Kang Hinintay.
+It Might Be You is a Philippine television drama romance series broadcast by ABS-CBN.
+Directed by Don M. Cuaresma and Gilbert G. Perez, it stars John Lloyd Cruz and Bea Alonzo.
+It aired on the network's Primetime Bida line up and worldwide on TFC from December 8, 2003 to December 10, 2004, replacing Meteor Fever in Manila and was replaced by Spirits.

 Premise

 In the small town of Montegracia, politics are in disarray, but amidst the stifling competition for power, a special friendship blossoms between the mayor's son, Lawrence Trinidad and an impoverished orphan, Cielo San Carlos.

 Although they come from wildly different social backgrounds, their friendship grows into an unlikely romance; Lawrence and Cielo realize that love is not all roses and moonlight, especially when they discover harrowing realities about their families and a dark past.
 Throughout their complex lives, Lawrence and Cielo hold fast to their love.